 val stations = completeTripData .select("start_station_id", "end_station_id") .rdd .distinct() // helps filter out duplicate trips .flatMap(x => Iterable(x(0).asInstanceOf[Number].longValue, x(1).asInstanceOf[Number].longValue)) // helps us maintain types .distinct() .toDF() // return to a DF to make merging + joining easier stations.take(1) // this is just a station_id at this point

-Now we can create our set of vertices and attach a bit of metadata to each of them, which in this case is the name of the station.
+Now you can create your set of vertices and attach a bit of metadata to each of them, which in this case is the name of the station.

 val stationVertices: RDD[(VertexId, String)] = stations .join(justStations, stations("value") === justStations("station_id")) .select("station_id", "name") .rdd .map(row => (row(0).asInstanceOf[Number].longValue, row(1).asInstanceOf[String])) // maintain type information stationVertices.take(1)

-Now we can create the trip edges from all of our individual rides.
-We’ll get the station values, then just add a dummy value of 1.
+Now you can create the trip edges from all of your individual rides.
+You’ll get the station values, then just add a dummy value of 1.

 val stationEdges:RDD[Edge[Long]] = completeTripData .select("start_station_id", "end_station_id") .rdd .map(row => Edge(row(0).asInstanceOf[Number].longValue, row(1).asInstanceOf[Number].longValue, 1))

-Now we can build our graph.
+Now you can build your graph.
 You’ll notice below that I make a default station.
-This is for any edges that don’t actually point to one of our vertices, imagine some sort of collection error, or a station that has gone out of service.
+This is for any edges that don’t actually point to one of your vertices, imagine some sort of collection error, or a station that has gone out of service.
 It’s worth understanding and analyzing the data collection process (or historical collection process) to better understand whether or not this merits more thought when applied to your own data.

-I’m also going to cache our graph for faster access.
+I’m also going to cache your graph for faster access.

 val defaultStation = ("Missing Station") val stationGraph = Graph(stationVertices, stationEdges, defaultStation) stationGraph.cache()